Charges filed in hit-and-run that killed 4 in Wisconsin

-LAKE HALLIE, Wis.
-(AP) — Wisconsin prosecutors have filed vehicular homicide charges against a 21-year-old man who police say was inhaling chemical vapors before he crashed his truck into a group of Girl Scouts, killing three children and one adult.
+MILWAUKEE (AP) — Vehicular homicide charges were filed Tuesday against a 21-year-old man accused of inhaling chemical vapors before he crashed his truck into a group of Girl Scouts picking up trash along a highway, killing three children and one adult, Wisconsin prosecutors said Tuesday.

-The 11 charges filed against Colten Treu on Tuesday include four counts of vehicular homicide and four counts of a hit-and-run resulting in death.
-The punishment for those charges is up to 160 years in prison.
+The 11 charges filed against Colten Treu include four counts of vehicular homicide and four counts of a hit-and-run resulting in death.
+The punishment for those charges alone is up to 160 years in prison.

+The criminal complaint prosecutors released describe a struggle for the steering wheel between Treu and the passenger in his truck shortly before the vehicle veered off the road and struck the Girl Scout troop working in ditches along the highway in Lake Hallie, a town about 95 miles (152 kilometers) east of Minneapolis.
+Treu and his passenger later told investigators they had been huffing from a computer keyboard cleaner they’d purchased that day.

 The Saturday crash killed 9-year-old Jayna Kelley and 10-year-old Autum Helgeson, both of Lake Hallie, and 10-year-old Haylee Hickle and her mother, 32-year-old mother, Sara Jo Schneider, from the Town of Lafayette.